 What to do if you sleep with your contact lenses in?

-As always, make sure to wash your hands before handling your contact lenses and carefully pull the lenses out of your eyes.
+As always, make sure to wash and dry your hands before handling your contact lenses and carefully remove the lenses out of your eyes.
 Dispose of the lenses if they are daily contacts and make sure to properly disinfect the lenses if they are monthly or two weekly lenses.
 Soak the lenses in multi-purpose solution or peroxide solution for at least six hours to disinfect.

 You may also want to avoid wearing lenses for the rest of the day to allow your eyes to recover.
-Your eye would have likely dried out and feel tired and irritated.
+Your eyes would have likely dried out and may feel tired and irritated.
 If possible, wear glasses.

 Are there lenses you can sleep in?